IIITLucknowSWEngg/CSITTeam013/Assignment2/Design.md

 - **Zuul Gateway**: Handles dynamic routing, monitoring, and security.
 - **Hystrix**: Ensures fault tolerance in case of service failures.
 - **EV Cache**: A custom caching layer for frequently accessed data.
 ---
+###3.2 Design Principles

+The design principles employed in Nova Digital's system follow best practices and align with the SWEBOK guide.
+The following principles are applied:

+- **Modularity**: Nova Digital's system is divided into smaller, loosely coupled modules (microservices), allowing for independent development, testing, and deployment.

+- **Separation of Concerns**: Each module focuses on a specific functionality or business domain, ensuring clear responsibilities and reducing system complexity.

+- **Scalability**: Nova Digital's architecture is built to support a large number of users and content items by distributing the load across multiple instances.

+- **Fault Tolerance**: The system incorporates redundancy, replication, and monitoring to handle failures and maintain high availability.

+- **Security**: Nova Digital employs secure communication protocols, access controls, and encryption to safeguard user data and prevent unauthorized access.

+- **Performance Optimization**: Nova Digital uses caching, content delivery networks (CDNs), and data indexing techniques to enhance performance and reduce latency.
+---

 ## 4. Detailed Design